withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 Your Astro templating accesses props through its frontmatter, not passed into a function.

-To conditionally render a header based on props in Astro, we need to first provide the props via `Astro.props`.
-Then, we can use a ternary operator to show one heading if this is the home page, and a different heading otherwise.
-Now, we no longer need variables for `{header}` and `{isRootPath}`.
-Remember to replace Gatsby's `<Link/>` tags with `<a>` anchor tags, and use `class` instead of `className`.
-Import a local stylesheet from your project for the class names to take effect.
+To conditionally render a header based on props in Astro, we need to:

+1. Provide the props via `Astro.props`.
+2. Use a ternary operator to show one heading if this is the home page, and a different heading otherwise.
+3. Remove variables for `{header}` and `{isRootPath}`, now that we don't need them anymore.
+4. Replace Gatsby's `<Link/>` tags with `<a>` anchor tags.
+5. Use `class` instead of `className`.
+6. Import a local stylesheet from your project for the class names to take effect.

 ```astro title="src/layouts/Layout.astro" {1-2, 8-18}
 ---